-To provide support for individuals, families and healthcare professionals who are affected by, or who come into contact with Ring Chromosome 20 Syndrome or r(20) – a rare epilepsy syndrome.
+To provide support for individuals, families and healthcare professionals who are affected by, or who come into contact with Ring Chromosome 20 Syndrome or r(20) – a rare epilepsy syndrome – and to continuously foster interest and promote opportunities for research to improve understanding and outcomes for all those impacted.

 Ring20 Research and Support UK CIO was established as a charity in 2014.
 Based in Essex, we operate throughout the UK having established a membership support network connecting families living with r(20) syndrome worldwide.